ashishjspr/AVR-DHT11-Logger/README.md

 2>Retrieval:When Button 2 is pressed (grounded)and Button 1 open.

 It has been simulated in Proteus Software.
 Atmega128 is being used(at 16Mhz).The hex file for this is generated using Atmel Studio 6.
 The values are displayed over LCD.
-The schematic is shown below:
+The schematic can be found in repository(simulated in Proteus)